The Bandit (song)

 "The Bandit" is a song by American rock band Kings of Leon.
 It was released as a digital download and for streaming on January 7, 2021, by RCA Records as the lead single from their eighth studio album When You See Yourself.
+The song was nominated for Best Rock Song at the 64th Grammy Awards.

 Background

 The band teased the song on their Instagram account on January 1, 2021.
 The song was written by the band and produced by Markus Dravs.